Policies

 Configuring policies

-Open the Brain dashboard (🧠 icon in the sidebar) and click Policies in the Brain sidebar.
-You’ll see the four contexts listed as sub-items — Chat, Subagent, Background, and External agent — click one to view and edit its rules.
+Open the Brain dashboard (the 🧠 brain icon in the top-right corner) and click Policies in the Brain sidebar.
+You’ll see the three contexts listed as sub-items — Chat, Background, and External agent — click one to view and edit its rules.

 • Calendar — get event, list events, update event